Film / Hitman

 - Working the Same Case: Mike Whittier of Interpol has been trailing 47 for some time.
 FSB agent Yuri Marklov becomes part of the investigation after 47 assassinates the Russian President, and proceeds to take more and more levels in jerkass as time goes on.
 It makes sense as he was working with the Big Bad anyway.

-- Would Hurt a Child: Threatened; 47 warns Mike that, should he be forced to kill Mike in his own home, the gun would be loud enough to wake up his family.
-47 doesn't leave witnesses, so they'd have to be eliminated.
+- Would Hurt a Child: Threatened; 47 warns Mike that should he be forced to kill Mike in his own home, 47 will also kill Mike's family too.